Hostile vehicle mitigation

 Hostile vehicle mitigation (HVM) is a generic term that covers a suite of anti-terrorist protective measures that are often employed around buildings or publicly accessible spaces/venues of particular significance.
-The design of these various vehicle security barriers and landscape treatments came about as security authorities across the globe sought to mitigate the effects of vehicle borne improvised explosive devices (VBIED) and vehicle-ramming attacks.
-The sorts of places that warrant consideration as potential terrorist targets in need of HVM include: government buildings, airports, large railway stations, sports venues, concentrations of entertainment and crowded night time economy, etc.
+The design of these various vehicle security barriers and landscape treatments came about as security authorities across the globe sought to mitigate the effects of vehicle-borne improvised explosive devices (VBIED) and vehicle-ramming attacks.
+The sorts of places that warrant consideration as potential terrorist targets in need of HVM include government buildings, airports, large railway stations, sports venues, concentrations of entertainment and crowded nighttime economy, among others.

 Usage

-Common types of HVM include locally manufactured barrier systems such as the Jersey Barrier and Bremer T Wall; as well as proprietary crash-tested and engineered vehicle bollard systems designed to resist the effects of a vehicle ram attack.
+Common types of HVM include locally manufactured barrier systems such as the Jersey barrier and Bremer wall, as well as proprietary crash-tested and engineered vehicle bollard systems designed to resist the effects of a vehicle-ramming attack.
 HVM can also include adapted hard landscape features, resistive street furniture, sculpture, planters and significant level changes; with a little imagination HVM may be disguised inside architectural features in a street scene.

-HVM when installed and fixed correctly is designed to resist hostile vehicle penetration of certain categories of vehicle moving at a range of speeds, these vehicle security barriers undergo various destructive tests carried out by accredited test establishments.
+When installed and fixed correctly, HVM is designed to resist hostile vehicle of a certain category (15,000lb medium duty truck, etc.) for a certain penetration distance (P1 (up to 1m), P2 (1 to 7m), or P3 (greater than 7m), at various speeds (M30 (30mph), M40 (40mph), and M50 (50mph).
+These vehicle security barriers undergo various destructive tests carried out by accredited test establishments.
 The three standards that are generally quoted when specifying HVM performance are: